-As you probably know, Microsoft released the much awaited Windows 7 RC few hours back to public.
+As you probably know, Microsoft released the much awaited Windows 7 operating system few hours back to public.
 The new operating system is very stable and also very fast.

 In case, if you are not ready use it as primary OS for some reasons, you can still use this beautiful operating system with your present operating system (XP or Vista) using virtual applications like Microsoft Virtual PC 2007, Virtual Box, and VM Ware.
 Into Windows has already showed how to install Windows 7 on Microsoft Virtual PC (VPC) 2007.